mbinnun/Dockers/ubuntu-development-desktop-lxde-with-vnc/README.md

 -----------------------
 This image provides an LXDE base UBUNTU desktop with a web based VNC access.<br/>
 The desktop is intended to be a development environment, and it contains tools like<br/>
-gcc, java, node, python, go and php-cli, and UI tools like VSCode, QtCreator etc.<br/>
+gcc, java, node, python, go and UI tools like VSCode, QtCreator etc.<br/>

 -----------------------
 Usage Example: